riteshharjani/fioperf/README.md

 ==========================================

 ### Description:
 fioperf is a simple fio based filesystem performance testing tool.
+Main purpose for this is to test different filesystem mount options for increasing number of threads.
+It also takes care by running each test 3 times and updates the average read + write bandwidth in the sqlite table.

+We use this sqlite3 table to then plot the bw graph to test for any scalability problems w.r.t. filesystem mount options/patches.

 It is still under development, so stay tuned.

 ### TODO:-
 1. Implement small script to provide gnuplot based on sql tables.